ARMmbed/mbed-os-example-client/README.md

 * mbed 6LoWPAN shield (AT86RF212B/[AT86RF233](https://firefly-iot.com/product/firefly-arduino-shield-2-4ghz/)) for 6LoWPAN ND and Thread.
 * Ethernet cable and connection to the internet.

-## Supported Target hardware configurations
+## Supported target hardware configurations

  This example has been tested in following configuration
  * K64F + NXP MCR20 15.4 shield (mesh `NANOSTACK_FULL` mode)